 While the following habits may seem trivial, when added together, they help create a leader mentality, a leader lifestyle that translates to success in and out of the boardroom.
 According to psychological research, “People who make their bed in the morning are happier and more successful than those who don’t.”
 Think about it this way instead – by taking 30 seconds when one first gets out of bed, your first accomplishment has already occurred, putting one in a “winning” mindset from the outset.

 Many successful leaders start their day early.
 This is only successful, though, with a reasonable, consistent bedtime routine if one wants optimal results.
 Upon rising, for the first 60 minutes don’t engage in any work related activities such as checking email, social media or even watching the news.
-Instead wake your brain up gradually with meditation, a healthy breakfast and exercise, engaging in activities that feed your soul, before jumping into the business of the day.
+Instead wake your brain up gradually with guided meditation, a healthy breakfast and exercise, engaging in activities that feed your soul, before jumping into the business of the day.
 Once you have successfully taken the time to nourish your body and soul, it’s time to start knocking out the mindful assignments before the phone starts ringing and people vie for one’s attention helps leaders maintain that sense of accomplishment and productivity.

 Avoiding caffeine is another great strategy which gives successful leaders an edge over others.
 While people assume they perform better with caffeine, it’s actually detrimental to most systems in one’s body.
 Because of its spikes, valleys and addictive quality, one actually under performs when relying on America’s drug of choice.
-By nurturing one’s body in the positive ways mentioned above, healthy eating, deep, reparative sleep and regular exercise actually produce higher quantities and quality of energy than caffeine.
+By nurturing one’s body in the positive ways mentioned above, healthy eating, deep, restorative sleep and regular exercise actually produce higher quantities and quality of energy than caffeine.
 After a few days without this stimulant, leaders find they develop more confidence and function better without it.

 Related to the caffeine addiction, which creates anxiety, agitation and irritability when consumed in high quantities and inconsistently throughout the day, those with sleep deprivation are usually more impatient and make poorer decisions than their counterparts.